DannyLasky/MouseTrack/README.md

 1. Need to downsample the video (speeds up analysis significantly and has no loss of accuracy)
 	1. Open MovieResize.m
 	2. Change rows 3-8 to match your requirements (between CHANGE ME)
-	3. I recommend reducing videos to be 480 x 270 and 15 fps for faster analysis.
-Can view this by right clicking video > "Properties" > "Details"

  	   - These select the file path to the video, the Excel sheet, and the Excel rows to analyze in the spreadsheet
      	   - There is also a toggle to change the frame rate (1 is on, 0 is off) and what to set the frame rate to.
      	   - Shrink factor reduces each video dimension by that amount.
 If shrink factor = 4, then 1920 x 1080 becomes 480 x 270
+	4. I recommend reducing videos to be 480 x 270 and 15 fps for faster analysis.
+Can view this by right clicking video > "Properties" > "Details"